sous-chefs/sc-mongodb/README.md

 Let's have a look at a simple sharding setup, consisting of two shard servers, one config server and one mongos.

-First we would like to configure the two shards.
+First, we would like to configure the two shards.
 For doing so, just use `sc-mongodb::shard` in the node's run_list and define a unique `mongodb['shard_name']` for each of these two nodes, say "shard1" and "shard2".

 Then configure a node to act as a config server - by using the `sc-mongodb::configserver` recipe.

-And finally you need to configure the mongos.
+And finally, you need to configure the mongos.
 This can be done by using the `sc-mongodb::mongos` recipe.
 The mongos needs some special configuration, as these mongos are actually doing the configuration of the whole sharded cluster.
 Most importantly you need to define what collections should be sharded by setting the